ivillStudent/group-11/README.md

-# group-11
+# cen4010-group11

+This is the repo for our class project.

- Group 11 project
+CEN4010 - Group 11

+Jul 6 - Initial django setup (see preview image)